Residential Learning Community

 Resources, community, and space to create and transform.

 If you’re a student in art, dance, music or theater, Lincoln Hall is an arts-friendly residence hall with spaces dedicated to each discipline.
 You’ll be surrounded by fellow students from similar classes who also understand the creative process.
-The hall provides an art studio with two drafting tables, a computer lounge with art- and music-friendly software and equipment, and a large seminar room fully equipped for dancers, performers, and theater students.
+The hall provides an art studio with two drafting tables, a study lounge, and a large seminar room fully equipped for dancers, performers, and theater students.

 Create whenever inspiration strikes.
 The fourth floor lounge in Lincoln Hall is an art studio and is well ventilated for mixed use, as well as supplied with easels, drafting tables, storage, light stands, and natural lighting.

 Multipurpose Rehearsal Space

 Dancers and theater students will find that the main floor is equipped with special flooring, mirrors, mats, theater “props,” and a portable dance bar for all rehearsal needs.

 An upright piano is also located in the main lobby for your use.
 Note that it is not located in a soundproof area, so scheduling should be coordinated with others using the rehearsal space.

 Residential Experience Requirements